SgtSwagrid/github-rules/README.md

 ## 💡 Solution

-_GitHub Rules_ instead supports a workflow whereby _all_ rulesets are defined exclusively in source.
+_GitHub Rules_ instead supports a workflow whereby _all_ rulesets are defined exclusively in-source.
-Every `*.json` file in `.github/rulesets` is automatically applied as a ruleset, and is kept in sync by a GitHub action watching for changes.
+Every `*.json` file in `.github/rulesets` is automatically applied as a ruleset, and is kept in sync by a GitHub workflow watching for changes.
+The link is bidirectional; manual changes to the configuration can also be exported.

 ## 🚩 Limitations

-The synchronisation is applied only in a single direction.
+The synchronisation is only automatic in a single direction.
-Direct changes to your repository's configuration on GitHub aren't reflected in `.github/rulesets`, and in fact will be promptly reverted to reflect the existing contents of `.github/rulesets` as the single source of truth.
+Direct changes to your repository's configuration on GitHub aren't reflected in `.github/rulesets` until you manually run the `Export Rulesets` workflow.
-If you wish to use GitHub's UI or API to update a ruleset, you'll need to explicitly export is as JSON when you're done and commit it to the repository.
+This is because ruleset changes can't serve as a workflow trigger.
+Pushes to the `.github/rulsets` directory on the default branch in the interim will cause all manual changes to be reverted.